 New research suggests that nearly half of all clinical trials involving kids go unfinished or unpublished — either because the researchers lose interest in the work or take up more pressing projects, or, in some cases, because the companies that funded the studies don’t want the results to get out.

-....And industry money was a significant predictor of whether data would see the light of day.
+....industry money was a significant predictor of whether data would see the light of day.
 Studies that received industry funding were more than twice as likely as those with non-industry grants — such as government or foundation money — to be unpublished two years after the end of the project, and more than three times as likely after three years.

 Although recent research shows that half of all pharma funded clinical research goes unpublished, that only accounts for the research that is known about because it was registered within a period of time after the trial began.
 There is also a substantial body of research that is being conduct without any awareness of it.
 This is because not only was the research never published, it also was never registered at the beginning of the trial.
-Because of this occurence, Government regulation is being tightened, with legal requirement specifying that research on serious or life threatening conditions must be registered at the start of the trial, for ethical purposes.
-These measures have very good purpose, the consequence of not taking these measures is explained in British Medical Journal (BMJ) paper as follows:

 This study and approach are novel for at least five reasons.
 First, we evaluated the transparency around individual new drugs.
 Previous studies generally evaluate transparency on the trial level....When a new drug enters the market, the trials we evaluated in our rating system contain the safety and efficacy profile for that drug, and all, or nearly all, available evidence to inform clinical practice.